Institutional Biosafety Committee (IBC) Charter

 Procedures for Appointing Members

-- IBC Chair nominations are recommended by EHS to the UNC-CH Chancellor, The UNC‐CH Chancellor formally appoints the IBC Chair for a three‐year period.
+- IBC Chair nominations are recommended by EHS to the University Chancellor, The University Chancellor formally appoints the IBC Chair for a three‐year period.

 - Potential IBC members are recommended by Committee members to the IBC Chair.
 The IBC Chair, after consultation with the University Biological Safety Officer, then appoints the nominee to serve on the IBC.